vlandham/captain_z/out/captain_z.md

 She crept out from under the tarp with the chest and headed for the side of the ship.
 Looking over the railing, she saw the little rowboat that carried her here still where she had left it, down below.

-As she turned back around to check that no one was watching her, she smacked face-to-face with that nastiest of cats, Hissy!
+As she turned back around to check that no one was watching her, she met face-to-face with that nastiest of cats, Hissy!

 Hissy had jumped up on the railing next to her and stuck its face out to scare her.
-Hissy started up a terrible fit of hissing and meowing.
+The cat started up a terrible fit of hissing and meowing.
 This startled Captain Z such that she stepped backward, tripped over the railing, and went falling head first over the side of the boat.

 #